Value a Private Company

 ├─ units: "billions USD"

-└─ context: "Estimate the standalone fair market equity value of this SpaceX business segment as of April 2026."
+└─ context: "Estimate standalone fair market equity value as of the planned IPO date."

 Tool: futuresearch_progress